 So, in Peru, each social sphere has its own slang.

-Additionally, even though it is more common to spot slang in spoken language it make its way to the written word, especially in entertainment magazines, online publications such as blogs, and printed advertisements.
+Additionally, even though it is more common to spot slang in spoken language it makes its way to the written word, especially in entertainment magazines, online publications such as blogs, and printed advertisements.

 Pata and Causa — This term means “the leg or paw of an animal,” and is the Peruvian’s way of referring to their “bro” or “dude” or “buddy.”
 It’s non-offensive and is among the first Spanish terms you should know before going to Peru, because if you interact with Peruvians you’ll hear it used constantly.
 Causa is someone who is closer than a Pata, like a best friend, or someone with whom you have had a close bonding experience.